HC judge orders installation of CCTV in his chamber, recommends same measure at govt offices

 -

-Quoting Mahathma Gandhi's dictum of practice is better than preaching, a Madras High Court judge Thursday ordered installation of CCTV camera in his chamber while recommending it for offices of all higher Tamil Nadu government officials to tackle sexual harassment at work places.
+Quoting Mahatma Gandhi's dictum that practice is better than preaching, a Madras High Court judge has ordered installation of CCTV camera in his chamber while recommending the same for offices of all highly-placed Tamil Nadu government officials to tackle sexual harassment at work places.

-Justice Subramaniam recommended to the state Chief Secretary installation of CCTV cameras inside the official chambers and office rooms of all the higher officials in order to avoid all such allegations or complaints against higher officials and to safeguard the interest of women employees from sexual harassment.
+Justice Subramaniam recommended to the state Chief Secretary installation of CCTV cameras inside the chambers and offices of all highly-placed officials in order to avoid such allegations and to safeguard women employees from sexual harassment.

-The judge tasked the state Chief Secretary to initiate action against the IPS officer under the service rules which it said was necessary under the facts and circumstances of the case.
+The judge tasked the state chief secretary with initiating action against the IPS officer under the service rules which he said was necessary under the facts and circumstances of the case.

 The IPS official, among other things, had challenged the validity of the ICC forwarding the SP's complaint to police for registration of an FIR.

-"When a woman Police Officer in the rank of Superintendent of Police is making such a statement, this court is of the considered opinion that such a statement requires a serious consideration warranting a deeper enquiry and appropriate action against the person against whom the allegation is made," the Judge said.
+"When a woman police officer in the rank of Superintendent of Police is making such a statement, this court is of the considered opinion that such a statement requires a serious consideration warranting a deeper enquiry and appropriate action against the person against whom the allegation is made," he said.

-The matter had been kept in abeyance for the past about six months unfortunately by raising the dispute regarding constitution of the ICC, the Judge noted.
+The matter had been unfortunately kept in abeyance for the past around six months by raising the dispute regarding constitution of the ICC, the judge noted.

-The woman SP in her original complaint dated Aug 4, 2018 made her intention to initiate criminal action against Murugan clear.
+The woman SP in her August 4, 2018, complaint made her intention to initiate criminal action against Murugan clear.

-The "employer," in this case, the Director of Vigilance and Anti-Corruption (a police wing) ought to have forwarded her complaint for registering an FIR, but contrarily the ICC forwarded it, the Judge noted.
+The "employer," in this case, the Director of Vigilance and Anti-Corruption (a police wing) ought to have forwarded her complaint for registering an FIR, but the ICC, on the contrary, forwarded it, the judge noted.

 However, the procedure adopted to forward the plaint would not vitiate the FIR which only requires information.